General

 • Separate Companies – This is the preferred method for the majority of situations.
 In this case, each firm sets up their own company account and pays for their own cloud seats.
 Whichever firm will be hosting the keynote project (usually the lead firm) will set up the project and invite the other firm to join it, either as a company or as individuals.
 This has the advantage that payment for cloud seats is for each independent firm and handled internally.
 It also has the advantage that the host firm can invite the other firm to join only one project instead of all projects for that firm.

-I get the error ‘application already exists with this Addlnld node’ on startup
+I get the error ‘application already exists with this Addlnld node’ on startup.

 This is likely because you have installed the same software from multiple locations (Autodesk app store and Revolution Design website).
 Unfortunately the two use different install technologies (Autodesk builds the app store installs on their own technology) so the two installers don’t “know about” each other.
 That means that installing a new build from the website does not uninstall app store builds and vice versa.
 The best way to deal with this is simply to uninstall the app store build through Windows add/remove programs and use the website build as that’s usually the most up to date build.

-My Keynote Tags or Legends are Blank
+My Keynote Tags or Legends are Blank.

 We have had some reports of this but it is not a Keynote Manager issue.